leonardobiffi/aws-schedules/README.md

 # Schedule Instances

-This lambda is Stop and Start RDS, EC2 and ECS services based in TAG defined
+This lambda is Stop and Start RDS, EC2, ASG and ECS services based in TAG defined

 ## Run Manual